Mahatta Fort: 1937 Film: Air Outpost

 Produced in 1937 by documentary maker Paul Rotha for Strand Films, Air Outpost set out to tell the story of "24 hours at the airport and city of Sharjah, on the Persian Gulf".
 The film, featuring a score by British composer William Alywn, forms a rare and important historical document of Sharjah and the airport and fort at Mahatta which were at the time, according to the film, "A mile away from the Arab city of Sharjah" and which are now in its centre.

 Although dated 1937, the film itself was actually shot in November 1936, Rotha having picked Sharjah for his film as he had travelled the Imperial Airways route a month after its inauguration and before the Mahatta Fort had been built, consequently sleeping in tents.

+Sharjah English School

+Sharjah English School, the first British curriculum school in Sharjah, saw its first pupils housed at Mahatta Fort in September 1974.
+The fort was by then encircled by RAF Sharjah and the classrooms had no glass windows, so the children had to cover their ears each time a jet landed.
+The school moved to a purpose-built campus in the Dasman area of Sharjah in February 1975.

 Al Mahatta Museum

 On 14 March 2000, Al Mahatta Museum was opened, to celebrate the history of flight in the UAE and the region.
 It also contains a display of the first cinema in the Gulf region, inaugurated in 1945.
+As of June 2025, the fort was closed for renovation.